Spurs cough up big lead, recover for 120-118 win over Suns

-PHOENIX (AP) — Derrick White scored a season-high 25 points, Bryn Forbes added 24 and the San Antonio Spurs coughed up a 20-point lead in the second half before rallying to beat the Phoenix Suns 120-118 on Monday night.
+“It felt good, man.
+It felt good to see a big shot go down,” Forbes said.
+“I think my teammates did a great job finding me, slashing and kicking.
+Just keep shooting.
+It should be the same mentality always — ups, downs, keep shooting.”

+Derrick White scored a season-high 25 points and Forbes added 24, all on 3s.
+LaMarcus Aldridge scored 19 and DeMar DeRozan added 18.

 San Antonio led 78-58 midway through the third quarter and 96-83 going into the fourth, but Phoenix chipped away.
-Suns center Deandre Ayton made two free throws with 3:55 left that tied it 108-all.
+Suns center Deandre Ayton made two free throws with 3:55 left that tied it 108-all and capped 15-0 run.
 Ricky Rubio hit a layup while drawing a foul, adding the free throw to push the Suns ahead for the first time at 113-111 with 2:55 left.

+“The guys in our group fight until the end and I’m proud of that,” Phoenix coach Monty Williams said.
+“That’s a DNA that we’re about every day.”

+San Antonio coach Gregg Popovich wasn’t surprised by the Suns’ rally in the second half.
+He also wasn’t surprised his team was able to recover.

+“It’s called basketball, it’s the NBA and it happens all the time,” Popovich said.

 The Suns trailed 119-117 with 6.4 seconds left and Rubio had a chance to tie the game with two free throws, but missed the first attempt before making the second.
-San Antonio’s LaMarcus Aldridge responded by making one of two free throws to push the Spurs ahead 120-118 with 5.6 seconds left.
+Aldridge responded by making one of two free throws to leave the Spurs up 120-118 with 5.6 seconds left.

-Devin Booker missed a long 3 with about two seconds left that would have won it.
+That set up a dramatic final possession, and Devin Booker missed a long 3 with about two seconds left that would have won it.

 Booker led the Suns with 37 points.
-He had 22 during the third quarter in a nearly single-handed effort to keep Phoenix close.
+He had 22 during the third quarter in a nearly single-handed effort to keep Phoenix close, but his final look wasn’t particularly clean.
+He was forced far beyond the 3-point line and shot it from about 35 feet.

+“I think the whole world knew it was going to Booker,” White said.
+“He was killing it the whole night.
+Just tried to make it tough and contested.”

 Forbes was 7 of 8 from 3-point range in the first half and made six in the second quarter.
 The 6-foot-3 guard peeled around a screen in the final seconds of the period, making his seventh 3 over the outstretched arm of Kelly Oubre Jr. to give the Spurs a 66-51 halftime lead.